lnishan/awesome-competitive-programming/README.md

 - [algolist (Russian)](http://algolist.manual.ru/)
 algolist is a website devoted to algorithms of all sorts.
 - [演算法筆記 (Algorithm Notes) (Chinese)](http://www.csie.ntnu.edu.tw/~u91029/)
 演算法筆記 is one of the most popular tutorial websites among the Taiwanese competitive programming community.
-The maintainer for this website spends immense efforts to research into algorithms for a wide variety of topics.
+The maintainer for this website spends immense efforts on researching algorithms.
 - [国家集训队论文 1999-2015 (Papers from Chinese IOI training camps) (Chinese)](http://download.csdn.net/album/detail/657/1/1)
 These are papers from the Chinese IOI training camps.
 It's interesting for the fact that one can tell different regions emphasize different things.
 - [LeetCode Video Tutorials](https://www.youtube.com/playlist?list=PLvHc59peqCbM43SNkoQpk59Ys05kHbHjH)